DougHaber/gqrx-ghostbox/README.md

                                         (default is '108000', FM max)
     -m, --scanning-mode={MODE}          Method of scanning
                                         (default is 'bounce')
-                                        Options: forward, backward, bounce, random
+                                        Options: forward, reverse, bounce, random
     -s, --scanning-step={STEP_SIZE}     How many KHz to move when scanning (default is 150)
-                                        This has no effect in "random" mode --S, --sleep={TIME}			        Time to hold a frequency for each step in ms. (default is '30')
+					This has no effect in "random" mode
+    -S, --sleep={TIME}			Time to hold a frequency for each step in ms. (default is '100')

+  NOISE GENERATORS: (web client only)
+    --brown=[volume]                    Enable brown noise generation at the specified volume (0 to 1, default is 0.7) --pink=[volume]                     Enable pink noise generation at the specified volume (0 to 1, default is 0.7) --white=[volume]                    Enable white noise generation at the specified volume (0 to 1, default is 0.7)

+  WEB SERVER:
+    -n, --no-web                        Do not run a web server -g, --global-web                    Listen on all interfaces instead of only local (WARNING: For security, this is discouraged.)
+    -w, --web-port={PORT}               Port to listen on (default is 8888)
 ```